score-framework/py.auth/docs/index_include.rst

 This module provides authentication ("who are you?") and authorization ("are you allowed to do this?") for your application.
-The former is implemented with the use of so-called :class:`Authenticators`, the latter with a clever workflow for defining and probing rules.
+The former is implemented with the use of so-called :class:`Authenticators <.Authenticator>`, the latter with a clever workflow for defining and probing rules.

 ActorMixin